omcodedthis/omcodedthis/README.md

 # Hey! 👋

-I'm Om from Singapore, who has a great passion for programming in the fields of Data Science, Cybersecurity, UI/UX & Fintech.
-Currently, I taking courses to gain a deeper understanding of merging both software & hardware related concepts to solve problems.
+I'm Om, who has a great passion for programming in the fields of Data Science, Cybersecurity, UI/UX & Fintech.
+Currently, I'm taking courses to gain a deeper understanding of the use of software & hardware related concepts to solve problems.

 ## Courses